venovako/KogAcc/README.md

 ## TODO

-Due to a very simplistic vectorization, the routines for now expect the input matrix to be `M x M`, where `M` is divisible by the maximal vector length of `8`.
+Due to a very simplistic vectorization, the `xKSVD0` and `xKSVDD` routines for now expect the input matrix to be `M x M`, where `M` is divisible by the maximal vector length of `8`.
 This can and should eventually be fixed by re-writing the `xROT*` routines from `src/faux` more carefully.

 For now, the routines `xGEMM` and `xLACPY` from BLAS and LAPACK, respectively, are not used, to simplify the building prerequisites.